Former FireEye CEO joins cyber venture fund Allegis

 Allegis said that DeWalt had previously consulted on several investments, including a stake they took in Callsign, where DeWalt sits on the board.

 DeWalt has this year joined the boards of a string of cyber security companies including ForgeRock, Optiv, Phantom and Claroty.
-He has sat on the board of Delta Air Lines Inc since late 2011.
+He has sat on the board of Delta Air Lines Inc (DAL.N) since late 2011.

 Allegis’ existing cyber security investments include Area 1, Bracket Computing, CyberGRX, E8 Security, Shape Security, Signifyd, Synack, tCell.io and vArmour.